michaelgrosner/tribeca/MANUAL.md

   * `OnTopAPROff` - Same as `OnTop` when the system is not aggressively rebalancing positions; otherwise if one side is rebalancing, is same as `Off` for that side.

 * `periods` - Maximum amount of values collected in the sequences used to calculate the STDEV, each side may have its own STDEV calculation with the same amount of `periods`.
 Once are collect sequentially every 1 second the value of the `fair value`, `last bid` and also of the `last ask` from the market order book, before place new orders, a limit will be always applied to the price using a calculation of the STDEV, taking into account only the last `periods` periods in each sequence.

+* `factor` - Multiplier used to increase or decrease the value of the selected `stdev` calculation, a `factor` of 1 does effectively nothing.

 * `audio?` - plays a sound for each new trade (ping-pong modes have 2 sounds for each type of trade).